taus9/forth.js/README.md

 Words from `words.dataStack` override any identically-named words from `words.core`.
 If you add a new word module, ensure it is exported from `forth/words/index.js` and merged in the desired order.

+### Integer Clamping

+Forth.js clamps arithmetic results that exceed safe integer bounds to `0`.
+This design choice reflects gForth behavior and prevents silent overflow to `Infinity`:

+- Any operation result with absolute value > `Number.MAX_SAFE_INTEGER` (9007199254740991) is set to `0`
+- Normal results within the safe integer range pass through unchanged

+**Examples:**
+- `2 3 **` → `8` (normal)
+- `2 100 **` → `0` (exceeds safe bounds, clamped)

+This approach prevents programs from accidentally working with very large exponents and keeps the VM semantics closer to traditional fixed-width Forth implementations.

 ### Potential Extensions

 * Add **colon definitions (`:` ... `;`)** to define new words